 They make amazing search-and-rescue dogs because their tracking skills are top-notch, and their intelligence and perseverance make them one of the best working dogs.

 They work as seeing-eye dogs and assist people with mobility issues.
-Their intelligence in combination with their agility and strong and sturdy builds make them a great match in this field.
+Their intelligence, agility, and strong and sturdy builds make them a great match in this field.

-Due to the strict breeding of these dogs back in Germany, DDR dogs aren’t nearly as susceptible to the same health problems that tend to plague German Shepherds.
-Hip dysplasia or joint issues can be somewhat common in German Shepherds but aren’t nearly as likely in East German Shepherds.
+Due to the strict breeding of these dogs back in Germany, DDR dogs aren’t nearly as susceptible to the same health problems that affect German Shepherds.
+Hip dysplasia or joint issues can be somewhat common in German Shepherds but aren’t as likely in East German Shepherds.

 Where Can You Find an East German Shepherd?

-Unfortunately, these gorgeous dogs are quite rare because they were only originally bred for about 40 years before they were considered obsolete.
-This, of course, means that there aren’t many dogs within this bloodline that are eligible for breeding.
-This makes them more in the elite class.
+Unfortunately, East German Shepherds are quite rare because they were only bred for about 40 years before they were considered obsolete.
+This means that there aren’t many dogs within the bloodline eligible for breeding.
+This makes them more of an elite class.

 There are a few breeders of DDRs in North America, so keep an eye out if you’re interested in one of these dogs.
-Some breeders try to find a home for not only puppies but also adult dogs.
-If you do want to bring one of these dogs home, you’ll need to expect to pay a significant amount for them.
+If you want to purchase an East German Shepherd, you’ll need to expect to pay a significant amount.
 Double-check the breeder’s credentials and ask questions.
 You need to be sure that the breeder is indeed breeding DDRs.

 It’s a shame that East German Shepherds are so rare.
 They make wonderful family dogs, so look for a breeder and perhaps consider adding the East German Shepherd to your family.